-The danger zone is the range between 4°C and 60°C where most bacteria grow the fastest.
-Time that foods are kept in this temperature range should be avoided or kept as short as possible.
-Category 2 and 3 Foods (Table 2) should be kept in their proper storage temperature.
+The danger zone is the range between 4°C and 60°C where most bacteria multiply the fastest.
+The time that foods are kept in this temperature range should be avoided or kept as short as possible.
+Category 3 and 4 Foods (Table 2) should be kept at their proper storage temperature.

-The following figure is a flow chart to help determine whether the safety of the product considered for donation.
-If after using the flow chart and you’re uncertain about the fit for donation, contact us to help figure this out.
+The following flow charts from the BC Centre for Disease Control’s: Guidelines for Food Distribution Organizations with Grocery or Meal Programs, are intended to help determine the safety of the perishable food product.
+If after using the flow charts, you’re uncertain about the fit for donation, contact us to help figure this out.

-Best before date or sell by date is a more of an indicator of quality than safety.
-Food generally declines in quality before there is an increased risk food safety.
+Best before date or sell-by date is more of an indicator of quality than safety.
+Food generally declines in quality before there is an increased risk to food safety.
 Often freezing products can significantly prolong the life of the product.

 As an overall rule, foods should be kept at their proper storage temperatures and not be removed until it is ready for donation.

 |Product Category||Time Past Best Before Date|

 |Fresh Fruit & Vegetables||2-7 days||1-4 Weeks (produce dependent)||1 Year|

 |Fruit or Vegetable Juices (Tetra Pak or Bottled not requiring refrigeration before opening)||1 month (Tetra Pak)||3-6 months (Tetra Pak)||1 Year|